neechbear/blip/CMDARG.md

     cmdarg_parse "$@"

-...
 Beware that `$@` will change depending on your context.
-So if you have a main() function called in your script, you need to make sure that you pass "$@" from the toplevel script in to it, otherwise the options will be blank when you pass them to cmdarg_parse.
+So if you have a main() function called in your script, you need to make sure that you pass `"$@"` from the toplevel script in to it, otherwise the options will be blank when you pass them to `cmdarg_parse`.

 Any argument parsed that has a validator assigned, and whose validator returns nonzero, is considered a failure.
 Any REQUIRED argument that is not specified is